openstack/python-novaclient/doc/source/cli/nova.rst

                                   [--max-servers <max_servers>] [--force]
                                   <host>

-Live migrate all instances of the specified host to other available hosts.
+Live migrate all instances off the specified host to other available hosts.

 **Positional arguments:**